 Place the lid over top to prevent the entry of runoff and evaporation.
-You can even fill it with a combination of water-soluble liquid fertilizer and water.
+You can even fill it with a combination of water-soluble liquid fertilizer and water, although we don’t recommend that often as it can clog the terracotta’s pores.
 Then let the watering begin!

 Spacing multiple ollas appropriately is important for ensuring that every plant has access to a water source.
 If you’re working with a long gardening space, you’ll have more room to install more ollas at once.
 Provide only one olla per smaller single container.
 You’ll give plants all the water they need when you space small and medium ollas through a raised or in-ground garden at a rate of 2 to 3 feet apart.
 Large ollas can be spaced 3 to 4 feet apart.